UreshiiPanda/Kanjime/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a small graphics project worked on with 1 other that involved mapping a graphic over a Kanji character to test out an animation-based Kanji memorization technique.
+This is a small, ugly graphics project worked on with 1 other that involved mapping a graphic over a Kanji character to test out an animation-based Kanji memorization technique.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>